2025 Asset Management Outlook: 4 Important Trends That Affect Future Jobs

 Although technology is a central piece of this change, it doesn’t mean that coders, data scientists and engineers are the most valuable resources in the firm.
 While these technical skills are important to asset managers’ future, delivering the right outcome from technology will also require ‘creatives’ and people with ‘softer’ skills to motivate, manage and organize complex cross-functional teams in the future.

+AI would be prominent in driving change in the asset management sector.
 The industry will be more digitized and efficient in the future, with a strong focus on building a better customer value proposition.
 To overcome these challenges, asset managers need to create a diverse talent pool, an inclusive culture and incentives that align with their stakeholders to deliver.
 Those open to embracing these changes and work with new technology should stand in good stead.

 What do you think of these upcoming changes?
 How do these trends affect your current career planning?
 Would be great to hear your comments below!